namjuu3913/Delta_me13_py/README.md

     ```

     3. Create a Python Virtual Environment

-       We recommend using a virtual environment to isolate project dependencies.
+       I recommend using a virtual environment to isolate project dependencies.
 The following command will create a folder named .venv in your project directory.
     ```sh

     python -m venv .venv
     ```

     4. Activate the Virtual Environment

         You must activate the environment before installing packages.
        * On Windows (PowerShell/CMD):
          ```sh